 Description

-The kiosk is situated at the side of the main road through the northern part of the village, directly in front of an unlisted building.
-Yew Tree Cottage (Grade II) stands approximately 25m to the east, whilst the Harrow Inn, also Grade II, stands 25m to the north, both on the opposite side of the road.
-The kiosk enjoys a strong visual relationship with these two buildings collectively.
+The kiosk is located at the side of the main road through the northern part of the village, directly in front of an unlisted building.
+Yew Tree Cottage (Grade II) stands approximately 25 metres to the east, and the Harrow Inn (also Grade II) stands 25 metres to the north, both on the opposite side of the road.
+The kiosk has a strong visual relationship with these two listed buildings.

-REASONS FOR DESIGNATION The K6 telephone kiosk in Lower Wanborough, Wiltshire, is recommended for designation at Grade II for the following principal reasons: * Architectural and historic interest: an iconic example of industrial design showing Giles Gilbert Scott's adaptation of Neoclassical forms for a modern technological function. * Group value: a good example of the type, having proximity and good visual relationship with two listed buildings.
+The kiosk is designated at Grade II for its architectural and historic interest as an iconic example of industrial design, demonstrating Giles Gilbert Scott’s adaptation of Neoclassical forms for a modern technological function.
+Its group value is also recognised, due to its proximity and good visual relationship with the two listed buildings nearby.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.